Jeff's MCAD Blogging

 Although OctoPrint and AstroPrint are different, they both do basically the same thing.
 In the end it’s largely a matter of personal preference.
 I recommend that you check them both out and decide which is the better one for you, your 3D printer, and the 3D objects you print.

-One Response to “Battle In the Wireless 3D Printing Software Arena: OctoPrint Vs. AstroPrint”
+2 Responses to “Battle In the Wireless 3D Printing Software Arena: OctoPrint Vs. AstroPrint”